magnesj/ResInsight/docs/OctaveInterface.md

 published: true
 ---

-ResInsight provides a flexible interface to [Octave](http://www.gnu.org/software/octave/ "Octave").
+ResInsight provides a flexible interface to [Octave](http://www.gnu.org/software/octave/ "Octave") including:

-This includes:

 - Octave functions that communicates with a running ResInsight session
 - Features to simplify managment and editing of Octave scripts from ResInsight